SecondThundeR/anya-bot-ts/README.md

 # anya-bot-ts

+> [!WARNING]
+> The bot is in maintenance mode.
+New features will most likely not appear.
+Expected termination of the project (including complete shutdown) ~end of 2024

 Some random TypeScript bot with interesting features based on the grammY library

+> [!NOTE]
 > This bot was created as an additional tool to fight against premium Telegram stickers and emoji (Because they sucks)
 >
 > Live instance of bot: [@antipremiumbullshit_bot](https://t.me/antipremiumbullshit_bot)